N8-CIR-Bede/documentation/rhel8/index.rst

 Module Changes
 --------------

-Most existing modules from the RHEL7 installation are available on RHEL8, with newer versions of some modules (CUDA, NVHPC, IBM XL) also available.
+Most existing modules from the RHEL 7 installation are available on RHEL 8, with newer versions of some modules (CUDA, NVHPC, IBM XL) also available.

 There are however a few exceptions: